 Lightning strikes claim seven lives

-Lightning strikes claimed the lives of seven people in Tangail, Gazipur, and Narsingdi this morning.
+Lightning strikes claimed the lives of seven people in Tangail, Gazipur, and Narsingdi last morning.

 In Narsingdi, three people, including a mother and her son, died after lightning struck them as they were harvesting paddy during a thunderstorm in Sadar upazila around 11:00am.